mysteryhunt/puzzle-www/src/aquarium/index.md

 - The [2014 Aquarium Puzzle Hunt](2014/index.html) asked teams to uncover the True and Verified Secret to Happiness by following a mysterious travel log.
 - The [2013 Aquarium Puzzle Hunt](2013/index.html) asked teams to help bring McFly Portal Enterprises's customers back home.
 - The [2012 Aquarium Puzzle Hunt](2012/index.html) asked teams to reverse an apocalypse with the help of the Penguin Federation.
-- We don't know whether the Aquarium Puzzle Hunt existed before this.
-If you have more information about this, please [contact us](/contact.html).